Michael Magnus

 In parallel with his teaching career, Magnus founded Magnus Opus, an advertising and consulting agency.
 While serving clients across multiple industries, the agency maintained a specialization in leathercraft-related projects.

-His collaborations have connected him with many of the most respected figures and companies in the leathercraft world.
-These have included serving in an interim marketing role for Silver Creek Leather/Realeather, rebuilding the website for Herman Oak Leather, publicity for Tandy Leather, writing content for the Leather Crafter's Journal, helping launch the Cowboy Trades Association.
+His collaborations have connected him with many of the most respected figures and companies in the leathercraft world, including Silver Creek Leather, Herman Oak Leather, Tandy Leather, the Leather Crafter’s Journal, and the Cowboy Trades Association.

 Magnus also authored a 36-issue recurring column, The Magnus Marketing Minute, published in ShopTalk! magazine (now Ilume), focused on business and marketing topics for leatherworkers.

-In May of 2025, Magnus and Odin Clack launched the Beyond the Workbench podcast, featuring interviews and discussions on entrepreneurship and small-business advice for the leatherworking community.
+In May 2025, Magnus and Odin Clack launched the Beyond the Workbench podcast, featuring discussions on entrepreneurship and small-business advice for the leatherworking community.

 Personal Information

-Magnus lives in Fort Worth, TX, with his spouse, Rebecca Magnus, who has very patiently supported his many creative and professional projects.
-Their two children both dabble in leatherwork and are credited as the two youngest authors in the Leather Crafter Journal's history for their contribution of multiple "kid craft" articles.
-The family also manages the youth-led 501(c)(3) organization, Pictures Helping People.
+Michael Magnus has a passion for supporting the leather industry, and is afforded the opportunity to do so based on a career in Product Management for a financial services company that supports active duty military and veterans.
+Magnus lives in Fort Worth, Texas, with his spouse, Rebecca Magnus.
+Their two children both dabble in leatherwork and are credited as the two youngest authors in the Leather Crafter’s Journal history for their contribution of multiple “kid craft” articles.
+The family also manages the youth-led nonprofit Pictures Helping People.

 Video & Media Highlights